Ecuador travel blog by Mark Berman -

 Located in the very south of Ecuadors Oriente is Zamora, a beautiful and peaceful town known for its gold-mining, bird-watching, waterfalls and nature walks

 in Podocarpus National Park.
 There is a ton of accommodation in Zamora covering all budgets.
-I stayed 5mins from the center at a place overlooking the river
+I've stayed 5mins from the center at a place overlooking the river

-- double-room $13USD for 2.
+- double-room $13USD for 2 and also in the very center.
 Zamora reminds me of Banos in the way it looks and feels around town, they are both lovely places.

 Podocarpus National Park